When all you have in your toolbox is a hammer, everything starts to look like a nail.

 There are countless circumstances where a secondary measure will get the job done.
 Perhaps the most commonly used and known is pepper spray (it’s also commonly misused).

-All that said, pepper spray is an excellent secondary defensive tool.
+Remember it’s not a magic bullet but pepper spray is an excellent secondary defensive tool.
 One of the popular brands out there is Sabre Red and fortunately for us they explain the realities of pepper spray rather clearly on their website:

 “…[this] pepper spray is double the average strength.
 To put it into perspective, that’s 67X hotter than hot sauce and just as potent as our industry-leading police sprays.”